amartyabose/QuantumDynamics.jl/docs/src/tutorial/QCPI.md

 In QuantumDynamics.jl, QCPI is a wrapper around other base path integral methods like QuAPI, TNPI, or Blips.
 So, we automatically get standard HBR-QCPI (a combination QCPI with QuAPI), blip HBR-QCPI (a combination of QCPI with blips) and HBR-TNPI (a combination of QCPI with TNPI) based on the "backend" used.

+!!! warning "QCPI under reimplementation"
+    QCPI implementation is currently broken because of some updates.
+The next version would have better and more complete support of the latest features of QCPI.
+The documentation will be updated once all the nuances are sorted out.

 ## Example
 The basic simulation starts in a manner that should familiar from the setup of a QuAPI or TNPI simulation.